Nifty Sept futures trade at small premium

-On the options front, Nifty options for 17 September 2020 expiry showed a maximum Call OI of 24.35 lakh contracts at the 11,500 strike price.
-Maximum Put OI of 20.27 lakh contracts was seen at 10,500 strike price.
+On the options front, Nifty options for 17 September 2020 expiry showed a maximum call OI of 28.39 lakh contracts at the 11,700 strike price.
+Maximum Put OI of 33.53 lakh contracts was seen at 11,500 strike price.

-Reliance Industries, Bajaj Finance and Wipro were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Dr. Reddy's Laboratories and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2020 F&O contracts will expire on 24 September 2020.